imorionoriginal/The-Infinite-Board/README.md

 ## License

-No license has been selected yet.
-Until a license is added, all rights are reserved by the copyright holder.
+MIT License, all rights are reserved by ImOrion.